Biodegradable trash bag

 Amylose is present in more than 50 plants including potato, corn, wheat, rice, cassava, etc., and is used in many industries:

-• Food industry: sugar or cakes, sauces, soups, desserts.
+• Food industry: sugar or cakes, sauces, soups, desserts, desserts.

 • Stationery to improve the qualities of paper/cardboard.